oselin/dii-tpa-hw1/README.md

 ![](output/twofloorstwocarsm.svg)

 ## Machines aviable as well
 These are combination of multiple devices, with the implementation of a car's .svg file.
-Credits to @GiacomoCorradini
+A big thanks to **@GiacomoCorradini** and his awesome work.

 ![](output/machine.svg)